joe7575/signs_bot/manual_EN.md

 All blocks or signs that are set are taken from the bot inventory.
 Any blocks or signs removed will be added back to the Bot Inventory.
 `<slot>` is always the bot internal inventory stack (1..8).
-For all Inventory commands applies: If the bot inventory stack specified by `<slot>` is full, so that nothing more can be done, or just empty, so that nothing more can be removed, the next slot will automatically be used.

-    move <steps>              - to follow one or more steps forward without signs cond_move                 - walk to the next sign and work it off turn_left                 - turn left
+    move <steps>              - go one or more steps forward cond_move                 - go to the nearest obstacle or sign turn_left                 - turn left
     turn_right                - turn right
     turn_around               - turn around
-    backward                  - one step backward
+    backward                  - take a step back
     turn_off                  - turn off the robot / back to the box pause <sec>               - wait one or more seconds move_up                   - move up (maximum 2 times)